Wilderdbb/Dolly/README.md

 ### Benchmark Metrics

-Below you'll find various models benchmark performance on the [EleutherAI LLM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) model results are sorted by geometric mean to produce an intelligible ordering.
-These results demonstrate that `dolly-v2-12b` is not state of the art, and in fact underperforms `dolly-v1-6b` in some evaluation benchmarks.
+Below you'll find various models benchmark performance on the [EleutherAI LLM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness); model results are sorted by geometric mean to produce an intelligible ordering.
+As outlined above, these results demonstrate that `dolly-v2-12b` is not state of the art, and in fact underperforms `dolly-v1-6b` in some evaluation benchmarks.
 We believe this owes to the composition and size of the underlying fine tuning datasets, but a robust statement as to the sources of these variations requires further study.